 *** Seat Update 10/24/2014*** We received the new insert!
 It’s difficult to see the difference between the 2 inserts with an infant in the seat.
 This photo shows how they differ though.
 The slits really do help with that wrap around of the hip straps!
 All new seats will be starting to be sent out with the new inserts.

 We did notice a possible misuse with a necessary adjustment to fit of the seat.
 The harness requires rethreading to move between positions, and there are two metal bars on the bottom of the seat that connect it to the base.
 The harness straps MUST be threaded under the bars, rather than over, which could be easy to overlook.

 This Huggable Images doll is a preemie at 4 pounds and 17″, our smallest model.
 In the first picture she is modeling the seat with both the newborn insert with the low birth weight pillow and the smallest crotch buckle position.
 In the second picture she is modeling just the newborn insert minus the pillow and on the middle crotch position.
 I found she definitely fit better with the pillow and smaller crotch buckle position.
 Her shoulders are also right at the bottom harness position.

-This Huggable Images doll is 7 pounds and 17″, a nice newborn size.
-Like Jo, we have her modeling 2 different positions.
+This Huggable Images doll is 7 pounds and 17 inches long — an average size for a newborn.
+Like our preemie doll, we have her modeling 2 different positions.
 The first picture she is modeling the seat with both the newborn insert with the low birth weight pillow and the smallest crotch buckle position.
 In the second picture she is modeling just the newborn insert minus the pillow and on the middle crotch position.
 I also found she had better fit with the pillow and shorter crotch buckle position.
 Her shoulders were also at the lowest harness slot.

-Meet Anders, all 11 pounds 10 oz, and 23″ of him at 7 weeks old.
+Meet our 7 week old model!
+He weighs 11 pounds 10 oz, and is 23 inches long.
 We’ve been using this seat with him for the last month (7 weeks to 3 months).
 I’ve found both positives and negatives with it.

 - Very smooth harness adjuster